KLYN74R/KlyntarCore/README.md

 <br/>

 The <a href="https://github.com/KlyntarTeam"><b>@KlyntarTeam</b></a> consists of primarly young players.
-We love our industry and last years have been working on Klyntar & other projects which will become the part of KLY ecosystem in future:
+We love our industry and last years have been working on KLYNTAR & other projects which will become the part of KLY ecosystem in future:

 <br/>